-There are two types of spending in YNAB—budgeted and non-budgeted.
+There are two types of spending in YNAB—funded and non-funded.
 That's true for spending with cash, and for spending with credit.
 Of course, YNAB is helping you plan for your credit card payments, so credit spending is handled a bit differently.

 When you make a purchase on your credit card that's funded for (meaning, you've assigned enough dollars into the category you're spending from), dollars will move to your Credit Card Payment category—they'll sit there until you're ready to pay the bill.
-Let's say you have $200 available in your Groceries category, and you make a purchase on your credit card for $75.
+Let's say you have at least $100 available in your Groceries category, and you make a purchase on your credit card for $100.

 Once you've entered that transaction in the account, $100 will move from the available amount in the Groceries category to your Credit Card Payment category.
 It will stay there, ready and waiting to make a payment on the card.

-When you use your credit card to buy something and you haven't assigned funds to cover it and don't have enough money available in the spending category, dollars will not move to your Credit Card Payment category—you now have debt on the card you'll need to cover in the future.
+When you use your credit card to buy something and you haven't assigned funds to cover it and don't have enough money available in the spending category, dollars will not move to your Credit Card Payment category—you now owe more on the card than you have set aside to pay.

-Let's look at that grocery purchase again—only this time, there was no money available in the Grocery category when the transaction was entered.
-This creates credit overspending in the Groceries category and no money was moved to the Credit Card Payment category for the payment:
+Let's look at a second purchase at Target—this time, there is no money available in the Clothing category when the transaction was entered.
+This creates credit overspending in the Clothing category and no money moved to the Credit Card Payment category for the payment:

 Credit Card Payment Category Activity